Last Updated on March 11, 2026

 Is there a US travel advisory against Jamaica?

 There is a travel advisory for every country in the world.
-The US State Department assigns an advisory level for each country.
+The US State Department assigns an advisory level for each country, except itself.

 Level 1: Exercise normal precautions